opf/openproject/docs/system-admin-guide/authentication/ldap-connections/ldap-group-synchronization/README.md

 Click on *Create* to finish the creation of the synchronized  filter.
 This filter is being executed hourly as part of the background job before the actual group synchronization runs.

+> [!NOTE]
-**Note:** If you manually create a synchronized group that is also found by a filter, its properties (such as the *Sync users* setting) is being overridden by the filter setting.
+> If you manually create a synchronized group that is also found by a filter, its properties (such as the *Sync users* setting) is being overridden by the filter setting.

 ## Configure synchronized LDAP groups